rust-lang/book/src/ch04-01-what-is-ownership.md

     ; ...
 ```

 > _Note_: if you aren't familiar with assembly code, that's ok!
-This is just an example to show you how Rust actually works under the hood.
+This section contains a few examples of assembly just to show you how Rust actually works under the hood.
 You don't generally need to know assembly to understand Rust.

 This assembly code: